JNRowe/vim-configs/dein.rst

         \ 'on_map': {'n': ['[D', ']D', 'I', ']I']},
     \ })

+..

-More pleasant editing on commit message
+    “More pleasant editing on commit message”

 .. code-block:: vim